burkeholland/deno-first-look/lessons/welcome/exercises.md

 ## The Deno dev container

 Deno Exercises also contain a ".devcontainer" definition.
 What this does it preconfigures an environment where Deno is already installed and fully functional.
-You won't need to install anything, it will "just work".
+You won't need to install anything; it will "just work".

 To use this Dev Container, you need to have the [Remote-Containers extension for VS Code](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers?WT.mc_id=devcloud_0000_buhollan), as well as Docker Desktop installed.
 Note that if you are on Windows, it's highly recommended that you also have WSL2 enabled as the backing subsystem for Docker.